- What is the goal of the EJK Award?

 1. What is the goal of the EJK Award?

-The EJK New Writer Award was established in 1985 to encourage and celebrate up-and-coming authors of picture books written in the tradition of Keats—that is, with original, well-told stories that reflect the universal qualities of childhood and the multicultural nature of our world.
-The goal is to help writers continue to create outstanding picture books for a diverse audience.
-The New Illustrator Award was added in 2001 to reward originality of artistic expression as well.
+The EJK Award was first given in 1986 to celebrate new authors and illustrators of picture books that reflect the universal qualities of childhood and the multicultural nature of our world.
+The EJK Award encourages new talent and inspires them to continue to create outstanding picture books for a diverse audience.

 3. How are books submitted for consideration?

-Publishers submit books to each member of the Award Committee that must meet the Guidelines and Criteria for the Ezra Jack Keats Award.
+Publishers submit books that meet the Guidelines and Criteria for the Ezra Jack Keats Award.
 The deadline for submission is December 31.

 4. How are the winners selected?